GOD: A NAME OF IDOLS!

 Transliteration: gâd

-• Notice the pronunciation of גד among the Canaanites is "gawd" which is better transliterated in English as "god."
-Now, not only were we commanded in the law not to make mention of other Elohim (G-ds), but Joshua specifically commanded us not to make mention of the deities of the nations round about us in Israel as well:
+- The pronunciation of גד among the Canaanites as "gawd," which is rendered in English as "god," highlights the commandment in the law and Joshua's explicit instruction not to make mention of the deities of the surrounding nations in Israel:

 Jos 23:6 Be ye therefore very courageous to keep and to do all that is written in the book of the law of Moses, that ye turn not aside therefrom to the right hand or to the left;